norskeld/sigma/apps/docs/content/guides/error-recovery.md

 The result stays `isOk: true` and the failure moves to `errors`.
 The error node's span covers the whole statement, from where `Statement` started to where the strategy stopped, not just the point the parser choked on.

-`recover` deliberately ignores *uncommitted* failures, which is what keeps the loop terminating.
+`recover` deliberately ignores uncommitted failures, which is what keeps the loop terminating.
 At the end of the input `Statement` fails before reaching any `commit`, that failure passes straight through, and `many` stops instead of manufacturing a trailing error node for whatever is left.

 ## Choosing a resynchronisation point

 The strategy is an ordinary parser, and which one you pick decides how much input a single error costs you.
-Watch what happens when a terminator goes missing instead of a name:
+Here a terminator goes missing instead of a name:

 ```ts
 run(Lang.Program).with(`